mrmlnc/yellfy/README.md

 # Yellfy

 Yellfy is a very simple project template designed specifically for those who do not want to spend time on setting up your workspace.
-Yellfy based on the time-tested tools and some new solutions that were specifically designed for this project.
+Yellfy is based on the time-tested tools and some new solutions that were specifically designed for this project.

 ## What this project differs from other projects?

 The Yellfy project is not a universal solution ans this project is not intended to meet the needs of all developers.
-For this there is a [Yeoman generators](http://yeoman.io/generators/) or such unversal projects as [TARS](https://github.com/tars/tars).
+For this there is a [Yeoman generators](http://yeoman.io/generators/) or such universal projects as [TARS](https://github.com/tars/tars).

 Standing before Yellfy is a task of providing maximum optimized and documented working environment without hundreds unnecessary dependencies.
 Specifically for Yellfy was developed their own dependency loader ([yellfy-use](https://github.com/mrmlnc/yellfy-use)), Gulp task manager ([yellfy-loader](https://github.com/mrmlnc/yellfy-loader)), module for determining inheritance of Pug templates ([yellfy-pug-inheritance](https://github.com/mrmlnc/yellfy-pug-inheritance)) and sprite generator ([yellfy-svg-sprite](https://github.com/mrmlnc/yellfy-svg-sprite)).
 In addition, has been developed a command line utility ([yellfy-cli](https://github.com/mrmlnc/yellfy-cli)) that allows you to deploy new instances of Yellfy and create pages and components.